radanalyticsio/oshinko-s2i/README.md

 based on the content of the image.*.yaml files.

 A script has been provided to make altering the image.*.yaml files simpler.
-It handles modifying the specified versions of oshinko, spark, scala, and sbt.
+It handles modifying the specified versions of oshinko and Spark.
 Run this for more details

     $ change-yaml.sh -h